wmhm/MQPackage/PROPOSAL.md

 - We're not going to use lzma or bzip2, since we're targeting making these easily able to be manually unpacked, and a lot of common tooling people are likely to be using to handle zip files likely won't be able to handle either.

+- We're not going to do any zip inside zip tricks to get better compression.
+While these can produce smaller packages, they make it harder to unzip these manually, and we're trying to keep these something that can be easily manually installed.
+In addition, most of these packages aren't going to be very large to begin with, so the space savings is likely going to be pretty small.

 - Unless someone comes up with something better, these packages are just going to be called MQ Packages.